 Fitness trackers could help motivate your child to get moving – and here’s how.

 Create a sense of achievement

 Children love to achieve something.
-It makes them feel more important, gives them something to work towards, and helps them to understand that they are on the right track.
+It makes them feel more important, it gives them something to work towards, and helps them to understand that they are on the right track.
 Along with the natural motivation that this provides, we also teach children to approach tasks in this way at school, rewarding levels of achievement as they move through them.

 Set your child a daily step goal and see how long it takes before they are topping it every day.
-They will be even happier than normal to go running outside once they know that they are also gaining “fitness points” by doing this.
+They will be happier than normal to go running outside once they know that they are also gaining “fitness points” by doing this.

 Make it a game

 One of the main features of children’s fitness trackers is the ability to turn fitness into a game.
 Many devices have in-built game functions which can help kids get even more enjoyment out of active play.

 Even if yours does not have this feature, you can create a game for them.
 Ask your kids to see how many steps they can do in the week – if they beat their target, then they have won.
 Throw in some rewards if you feel they need some extra motivation.
 You can also encourage them to play more active games, such as sports or running games, to help beat their targets.

 Start a competition

 If you have more than one child, you can definitely turn fitness into a friendly competition.
 You can also get together with other parents to have a competition between school friends.